StruxureIO/stepstone_vendors/README.md

 # StepStone Vendors Module

 The StepStone Vendors Module allows the display of a list of vendors by area, types and subtypes.
 Across the top is the list of areas.
-Select 'Texas' to display vendors in all areas.
+Select 'All' to display vendors in all areas.
-Clicking a an area other than Texas will display vendors in that particular area.
+Clicking a an area other than All will display vendors in that particular area.

 Clicking on a vendor type will display all vendors of that type who are in currently selected area.
 This action will also display a list of vendor subtypes below the currently selected vendor